Schizas puts Canada into final round of figure skating team event

 - Madeline SchizasCanadian figure skater

-BEIJING — Olympic rookie Madeline Schizas has put Canada into the final round of figure skating's team event at the Beijing Games.
+BEIJING — A fabulous Olympic debut by teenager Madeline Schizas put Canada into the final round of figure skating's team event at the Beijing Games.

+The Canadians, who are the reigning champions in the event but are rebuilding, are fourth going into Monday's final programs.

-Starting the day in sixth place, and needing to finish top-five to advance, the 18-year-old from Oakville, Ont., skated a virtually flawless program to "Dulcea Si Tandra Mea Fiara" to finish third with 69.60 points.
+Starting the day in sixth out of 10 countries, and needing to finish top-five to advance to final round of free skates, the 18-year-old from Oakville, Ont., skated a virtually flawless short program to "Dulcea Si Tandra Mea Fiara" to finish third with 69.60 points.

-Canada is in fourth place with 24 points.
-Russia leads with 36, the United States is second (34) and Japan, third (29).
+"(The Olympics) have been a real goal of mine, especially this past season, knowing that . . .
+I could quite possibly qualify," said Schizas, who captured her first Canadian title last month.
+"And so just getting out there, it made me so happy and so excited to represent my country and I was really happy I represented them well."

+Roman Sadovsky had a shaky men's free program, finishing fifth out of five skaters, but Canada remained in fourth heading into Monday's final free programs — pairs, ice dance, and women.

 Russia's Kamila Valieva landed the fourth triple Axel by a woman in Olympic history to score 90.18 points in the women's short program, while Japan's Wakaba Higuchi was second with 74.73.